cosc140-s22/cosc140-miniproj-ahmed_flo_gabby/README.md

 - Little dragon favicon on browser tab
 - Randomly generated unique profile pictures on navbar
 - Sliding Gallery Carousel on detail page
 - Clickable tags.
-Click om a tag to only view items with that tag.
+Click on a tag to only view items with that tag.
 Click it again to deselect it.
 - Scrollable map with loading screen on show page
+- Geocoding API used to get coordinates of locations for map.
+Locations stored in session to reduce API requests

 ### Data Recovery